tendermint/liquidity/spec/03_state_transitions.md

 # State Transitions

-## Token Escrow for Liquidity Module Messages
+## Coin Escrow for Liquidity Module Messages

-Three messages on the liquidity module need prior token escrow before confirmation, which causes state transition on `Bank` module.
-Below lists are describing token escrow processes for each given message type.
+Three messages on the liquidity module need prior coin escrow before confirmation, which causes state transition on `Bank` module.
+Below lists are describing coin escrow processes for each given message type.

 ### MsgDepositToLiquidityPool

-To deposit tokens into existing `LiquidityPool`, the depositor needs to escrow `DepositTokensAmount` into `LiquidityModuleEscrowAccount`.
+To deposit coins into existing `LiquidityPool`, the depositor needs to escrow `DepositCoins` into `LiquidityModuleEscrowAccount`.

 ### MsgWithdrawFromLiquidityPool

-To withdraw tokens from `LiquidityPool`, the withdrawer needs to escrow `PoolTokenAmount` into `LiquidityModuleEscrowAccount`.
+To withdraw coins from `LiquidityPool`, the withdrawer needs to escrow `PoolCoin` into `LiquidityModuleEscrowAccount`.

 ### MsgSwap

-To request token swap, swap requestor needs to escrow `OfferToken` into `LiquidityModuleEscrowAccount`.
+To request coin swap, swap requestor needs to escrow `OfferCoin` into `LiquidityModuleEscrowAccount`.

 ## LiquidityPoolBatch Execution

 Batch execution causes state transitions on `Bank` module.
 Below categories describes state transition executed by each process in `LiquidityPoolBatch` execution.

-### Token Swap
+### Coin Swap

-After successful token swap, tokens accumulated in `LiquidityModuleEscrowAccount` for token swaps are sent to other swap requestors(self-swap) or to the `LiquidityPool`(pool-swap).
+After successful coin swap, coins accumulated in `LiquidityModuleEscrowAccount` for coin swaps are sent to other swap requestors(self-swap) or to the `LiquidityPool`(pool-swap).
 Also fees are sent to the `LiquidityPool`.

 ### LiquidityPool Deposit and Withdraw

-For deposit, after successful deposit, escrowed tokens are sent to the `ReserveAccount` of targeted `LiquidityPool`, and new pool tokens are minted and sent to the depositor.
+For deposit, after successful deposit, escrowed coins are sent to the `ReserveAccount` of targeted `LiquidityPool`, and new pool coins are minted and sent to the depositor.

-For withdrawal, after successful withdraw, escrowed pool tokens are burnt, and corresponding amount of reserve tokens are sent to the withdrawer from the `LiquidityPool`.
+For withdrawal, after successful withdraw, escrowed pool coins are burnt, and corresponding amount of reserve coins are sent to the withdrawer from the `LiquidityPool`.

 ### Pseudo Algorithm for LiquidityPoolBatch Execution